2026 Festival Programme

 Andy Lomas, Computational Artist | Visiting Research Fellow, at at Goldsmiths

-Talk – Chrysalis: A Tale of Working with Unrully Agents
+Talk – Chrysalis: A Tale of Working with Unruly Agents

 Andy Lomas will be provide an account of working with biologically inspired rules to create experimental visuals for Max Cooper’s concert at the Royal Albert Hall.
 Andy Lomas is a computational artist, mathematician and Emmy award winning supervisor of computer generated effects.
 His art work explores how complex sculptural forms can be created emergently by simulating growth processes.
 Inspired by the work of Alan Turing, D’Arcy Thompson and Ernst Haeckel, it exists at the boundary between art and science.
 He is currently based in London, developing his art practice as well as working as a Visiting Research Fellow at Goldsmiths, University of London.